 • Self-care!
 Make sure all Volunteers take care of themselves by rotating through the greeting and treating positions, and by taking breaks.
 While taking a break, you can roam around the other vendors' tables and point participants toward the Healing Touch area.
 DRINK WATER!
-Often times Healing Touch providers have profound experiences and are deeply moved.
+Often Healing Touch providers have profound experiences and are deeply moved.
 If a Volunteer feels at all unsettled or overwhelmed, they can process with another Healing Touch provider.
 (Once home, shower to clear; journal to record and further process experience.)

-Reminder - Small Stuff
+• Reminder - Small Stuff

-- It's not about you.
+- " It's not about you.

-- Arrive early.
+- " Arrive early.

-- Set boundaries for time and techniques.
+- " Set boundaries for time and techniques.

-- Be Professional in all aspects.
+- " Be professional in all aspects.

-- Use the standardized Intake Form.
+- " Use the Simplified Intake Form.

-- Self-care!
+- " Self-care!